 Keep playing.
 You’ve got a game to win!

+Are you a student athlete, but you need braces in Pensacola?
 Good news!
 You CAN still play sports with braces.
 If you do play sports, we recommend that you wear a custom mouthguard to protect your teeth and your appliance.
 We offer custom mouthguards here at Smart Smiles for just $79.99, which we will fit & create just for you so that you can put your game face on the SMART & SAFE way!
 Talk to a team member about getting fit for YOUR custom mouthguard today!

 In the event of a sports emergency, check your mouthguard and mouth for any sign of damage.
 If you notice any loose teeth or damage to the appliance, call our office immediately!

 Cool Fact: You can also play instruments with braces, too.
-So if you play the trumpet, piccolo, trombone, flute, obo – whatever – keep making music.
+So, if you play the trumpet, piccolo, trombone, flute, obo – whatever – keep making music.